What is an apron belly and how can you get rid of it?

 How to prevent and ease discomfort from an apron belly

-Here are some helpful ways to prevent discomfort from skin-on-skin friction caused by apron belly:
+Here are five helpful ways to prevent or decrease discomfort from skin-on-skin friction caused by apron belly:

-• Wash skin folds daily to reduce the risk of bacterial rashes and infections.
+1. Wash skin folds daily to prevent bacterial rashes and infections.

-• Dry damp skin folds with a soft towel after washing or sweating to help prevent irritation and rashes.
+2. Dry damp skin folds completely with a soft towel or hair dryer after washing or sweating.

-• Wear loose-fitting, breathable fabrics to reduce sweating, which can cause heat rash.
+3. Wear loose-fitting, breathable fabrics to reduce sweating, which can cause heat rash.
+Try to stay in cool, air-conditioned places and apply antiperspirant as needed.

-• Dust skinfolds with absorbent powder to prevent sweat rashes.
-Avoid cornstarch if you have a fungal infection in the area, as it could worsen it.
+4. Sprinkle absorbent powder on skinfolds to prevent sweat rashes.
+Be sure not to use cornstarch if you have a fungal infection in the area, because it can make the infection worse.

-• Depending on your healthcare provider’s recommendations, consider a barrier cream like triple paste — a cream containing aluminum acetate solution, zinc oxide, and petrolatum — to soothe irritation and reduce additional friction.
+5. Consider a barrier cream like triple paste — a cream containing aluminum acetate solution, zinc oxide, and petrolatum — to soothe irritation and reduce friction.
+Make sure you get the okay from your healthcare provider.

 How to get rid of an apron belly

-The best way to reduce or get rid of an apron belly depends on the underlying cause.
-If an apron stomach is caused by obesity, weight loss can help shrink it, though it’s nearly impossible to spot-treat this issue by only losing weight in your stomach.
-If your apron belly is caused by excess skin after pregnancy or weight loss, skin tightening or surgical procedures might be needed.
+The best way to reduce or get rid of an apron belly depends on what is causing it.
 Here’s a closer look at a variety of tactics that might help you address apron belly:

 Healthier diet

 Improving your diet may help reduce an apron stomach if the issue is caused by excess belly fat.
-That’s because what you eat (and don’t eat) can play an integral role in reducing body weight and fat — both of which can help improve an apron belly.
+That’s because your food choices can make a difference in losing weight and body fat.
+Both of these can help improve an apron belly.

 Regular exercise

-And then there are core-strengthening exercises, such as planks and squats, to help stabilize and tighten your torso.
+And then there are core-strengthening exercises, such as planks and squats, to help stabilize and tighten your abdominal muscles and decrease or prevent back pain.

 Weight loss medications